Overview of Phytosanitary Certificate

 International Standards for Phytosanitary Measures No. 12

-Phytosanitary Certificate in India is required to meet the International Standards for Phytosanitary Measures (IPSM) No.12: Guidelines for Phytosanitary Certificates as described under the Minimum Documentary and Import Declaration Requirements Policy.
+Phytosanitary Certificate in India is required to meet the International Standards for Phytosanitary Measures (IPSM) No.12: Guidelines for Phytosanitary Certificates as described under the Minimum Necessary Paperary and Import Declaration Requirements Policy.

 IPSM 12 states that an electronic Phytosanitary Certificate can be used in case of data exchanged using an agreed, secure, government-to-government system (eCert).
 Presently the department has an authorised eCert system for only goods imported from a few countries, and for other countries, Phytosanitary Certificate should meet this IPSM 12 requirements for Paper (hardcopy) Certificates.

 Phytosanitary Certificates that are not according to ISPM 12 are not considered acceptable.
 When an unacceptable Phytosanitary Certificate is presented before the department for assessment, a Necessary Paperation direction is issued with a request for a copy that is signed and stamped by an authorised officer of the National Plant Protection Organisation (NPPO).